Skip to Main Content

 Key takeaways

-• Several lending options are available for business owners with bad credit, including online lenders, the U.S. Small Business Administration and Community Development Financial Institutions
+• Business owners with bad credit can explore online lenders, the U.S. Small Business Administration and Community Development Financial Institutions

 • Carefully consider all options and weigh the benefits and drawbacks of each type of loan before applying to avoid further damaging your credit

 A bad credit business loan is a form of financing designed for business owners with less-than-perfect credit.
-Although they are more accessible than traditional bank loans, it can be challenging to find affordable bad credit business loans due to the risk of default.
+Although they are more accessible than traditional bank loans, it can be challenging to find affordable bad credit business loans.
 Many come with steep interest rates and fees, resulting in a monthly payment that could create cash flow challenges in your company.

-If you want to start a business with bad credit or your business is in dire straits, business loans for bad credit might be your only option.
+If you want to start a business with bad credit or your business is in dire need, a bad credit business loan might be your only option.
 But that doesn’t mean you should take the first one that comes your way.

-Before settling for a loan with unreasonable terms, there are several types of bad credit lenders to consider.
-Here’s a look at the advantages and disadvantages of each type.
+Before settling for a loan with unreasonable terms, there are several types of bad credit lenders to consider and compare.

 Online lenders